 The majority of research has focused on iron-related liver injury.
 Unfortunately, iron overload can cause brain cells damages, and lower neurogenesis and BDNF provoke a neurotoxic effect.

-People won’t be aware that iron buildup or iron overload in the brain is typically related to neurodegenerative illnesses such as Parkinson’s and Alzheimer’s disease, cellular damage after a hemorrhagic stroke, and even traumatic brain injury. (source)
+People won’t be aware that iron buildup or iron overload in the brain is typically related to neurodegenerative illnesses such as Parkinson’s and Alzheimer’s, cellular damage after a hemorrhagic stroke, and even traumatic brain injury. (source)

-- People mostly consider iron deficiency, but in reality, iron overload might be a more common problem and a lot more dangerous than iron deficiency anemia.
-Why?
-Because there is no obvious effective iron elimination pathway (some supplements might be helpful), almost all adult males and postmenopausal women are at risk for iron excess.
+• Iron overload may be more common and dangerous than iron deficiency anemia.
+There is no effective iron elimination pathway, so almost all adult males and postmenopausal women are at risk for iron excess.
+Some supplements may help.

 In other words, these populations do not experience frequent blood loss.
 Some of the symptoms of iron overloads are: